cs80/CS15_SSK/README.md

   Notes: the board is sized to work as a drop-in replacement with the mounting holes and headers positioned in the expected locations.
 I might make a more compact general use version for 61 keys.
-The version allow the use of one of two opto types in the gate circuit: Sharp PC817 or PC829.
+This version allow the use of one of two opto types in the gate circuit: Sharp PC817 or PC829.
 I had a bunch of the latter which is why they were made an option.